 While boys are affected by the practice, it affects girls in far greater numbers and with much graver consequences.

 The practice is driven by a range of varying and complex issues that can differ vastly between countries and communities (UNFPA).
-However at its core, child marriage stems from deep rooted gender inequality and the belief that girls are somehow inferior to boys.
+However, at its core, child marriage stems from deep-rooted gender inequality and the belief that girls are somehow inferior to boys.

-Child marriage in Thailand:
+Child Marriage in Thailand

 Although statutory law in Thailand states the minimum age for marriage is 17, this often acts in contraction to customary and traditional laws (WHO).

 WHO (2012) reports that 4% of girls were married by 15 and 22% by 18.
-Poverty is a prevalent and real issue facing many families in Thailand, and so the bride price system (Khongman) is often seen as incentive for families to marry their daughters young.
+Poverty is a prevalent and real issue facing many families in Thailand, and so the bride price system (Khongman) is often seen as an incentive for families to marry their daughters young.
 Unfortunately, the younger the bride the higher the Khongman.

 The effects of delaying marriage and prioritizing education are clear:

 These statistics are powerful and speak for themselves.
-It is clear that girls can be incredible agents for change and investing in them is an investment in families, communities and the development of countries.
+It is clear that girls can be incredible agents for change and investing in them is an investment in families, communities, and the development of countries.